fullstackbusiness1128/node-login-mongo-registration-api/README.md

-# node-mongo-registration-login-api
+# node-login-mongo-registration-api

 NodeJS + MongoDB API for User Management, Authentication and Registration

-For documentation and instructions check out http://jasonwatmore.com/post/2018/06/14/nodejs-mongodb-simple-api-for-authentication-registration-and-user-management
+If you want to know about that in details, please go to http://jasonwatmore.com/post/2018/06/14/nodejs-mongodb-simple-api-for-authentication-registration-and-user-management